 Well, the next step is practically keeping an eye on it for pests and parasites.
 Eventually, your young seedling will grow to be a young tree and eventually, start to bear fruits.
 But you have to be patient since it takes years for you to have a healthy, fruit-bearing mango tree.
 Good luck.

 A caution about Mangos!
 It is possible to be very allergic to them and the juice from the skin is the worst part.
 It will manifest itself with blisters similar to a case of poison oak.
-This can come from contact with the mango or inhaling the steam from cooking mangos.
-Actually, poison oak and mangos are botanically related.

 I live in Las Vegas, zone 8A.
 I want to plant a mango tree close to my house.
 Will the mango tree roots spreading cause problems with the wall or the foundation?